-- 1 Speed control. - 2 Optimum behavior an a slope due to the speed feedback: - The motors speed follows the accelerator, starting a regenerative braking if the speed overtakes the speed set-point. - The system can perform an electrical stop on a ramp (the machine is electrically hold on a slope) for a programmable time. - 3 Electronic differential feature with torque balance between external and internal wheel. - 4 Regenerative release braking based upon deceleration ramps. - (deceleration). - 6 Direction inversion with regenerative braking based upon deceleration ramp. - Tegenerative braking and direction inversion without contactors: only the main contactor is present. - 8 Optimum sensitivity at low speeds. - (with current control). - 10 Hydraulic steering function: - · The traction inverter sends a "hydraulic steering function" request to the pump inverter on the can-bus line. - 1 Backing forward and reverse options are available, with the tune and the speed of the function programmable with Zapi console or buttons on a display. - 12 High efficiency of motor and battery due to high frequency commutations. - (3) Modification of parameters through the programming console or buttons on a display. - (4) Internal hour-meter with values that can be displayed on the console. - (5) Memory of the last five alarms with relative hour-meter and temperature displayed on the console. - (6) Diagnostic function with Zapi console for checking main parameters. - 17 Built in BDI feature. - ® Flash memory, software downloadable via serial link and via CANBUS.
+- 1 Speed control. - 2 Optimum behavior an a slope due to the speed feedback: - The motors speed follows the accelerator, starting a regenerative braking if the speed overtakes the speed set-point. - The system can perform an electrical stop on a ramp (the machine is electrically hold on a slope) for a programmable time. - 3 Electronic differential feature with torque balance between external and internal wheel. - 4 Regenerative release braking based upon deceleration ramps. - (5) Regenerative braking when the accelerator pedal is partially released (deceleration). - 6 Direction inversion with regenerative braking based upon deceleration ramp. - 7 Regenerative braking and direction inversion without contactors: only the main contactor is present. - 8 Optimum sensitivity at low speeds. - (9) Voltage boost at the start and with overload to obtain more torque (with current control). - 10 Hydraulic steering function: - The traction inverter sends a "hydraulic steering function" request to the pump inverter on the can-bus line. - (1) Backing forward and reverse options are available, with the tune and the speed of the function programmable with Zapi console or buttons on a display. - 12 High efficiency of motor and battery due to high frequency commutations. - (3) Modification of parameters through the programming console or buttons on a display. - (1) Internal hour-meter with values that can be displayed on the console. - (5) Memory of the last five alarms with relative hour-meter and temperature displayed on the console. - 16 Diagnostic function with Zapi console for checking main parameters. - D Built in BDI feature. - ^(B) Flash memory, software downloadable via serial link and via CANBUS.